PCSX2/pcsx2-net-www/content/blog/2010/the-history-of-pcsx2/index.md

-To show a true emulation image of a system such as the PS2, there is one behemoth which must be conquered to give it that feel which the playstation 2 has, the PS2's own BIOS file.� This was an extremely complex, tricky bit of software to emulate.� From what i've been told, this took days of solid coding, hacking and debugging and reading of Assembly language to achieve, however when they did eventually get it to run it was extremely distorted, graphically incorrect and extremely
+To show a true emulation image of a system such as the PS2, there is one behemoth which must be conquered to give it that feel which the playstation 2 has, the PS2's own BIOS file.
+This was an extremely complex, tricky bit of software to emulate.
+From what i've been told, this took days of solid coding, hacking and debugging and reading of Assembly language to achieve, however when they did eventually get it to run it was extremely distorted, graphically incorrect and extremely